dotmailer/dotdigital-for-woocommerce/readme.txt

 1. Log into your WordPress admin console.
 2. In the left-hand menu, go to Plugins.
 3. Select 'Add New'.
-4. Find 'dotdigital for WooCommerce'.
+4. Find 'Dotdigital for WooCommerce'.
 5. Click on 'Install Now' then 'Activate'.
-6. In the left-hand menu, click on dotdigital for WooCommerce.
+6. In the left-hand menu, click on Dotdigital for WooCommerce.
 7. Log into dotdigital.
   * You'll see the 'Almost there!' message, outlining the three final steps to complete:
   * Download the bridge zip file (Disclaimer above also applies)